 For more ideas and from other regions, check out our scholarship list.

-Attend events.
-Speaking occasions, like NVI Flinder’s ongoing lecture series Entrepreneurs in Conversation, are fantastic places to meet like-minded people and to catch inspiring, cutting-edge talks on upcoming start-ups, business thinking and big innovations.
+Speaking occasions are fantastic places to meet like-minded people and to catch inspiring, cutting-edge talks on upcoming start-ups, business thinking and big innovations.

 Get to know people in your entrepreneurial community.
 Attend meet-and-greets, industry panels – even speed dating opportunities with business executives (with ideas, research and skills at the ‘heart’ of the date)!
 Not only will your confidence grow and networks expand, but you’ll be able to get in some valuable pitch practice too!